 HEY is based on principles and you’re expected to conform to them.
 There are some areas where I find this tricky, such as notifications.
 By default, there are no notifications in HEY at all.
 The HEY website, however, states:

 Instead of getting push notified for everything, you decide which senders or threads are important enough to warrant notifications.
 You’re in control.

-The keyboard shortcuts generally work ok, but they’re not enough.
+The keyboard shortcuts generally work well, but they’re not quite enough.
 I found there was a constant need to click on the avatar with the mouse to select one or more mails, and then take an action.
 I’d much rather cycle through them with keyboard shortcuts as I can with Fastmail.

 The speed of HEY is really pretty good considering it’s all server-side rendering, and I’m delighted they open-sourced Hotwire which is a game changer, but looking at it objectively, Fastmail is much quicker.
 Fastmail is insanely fast on both iOS and web.
 Once you become accustomed to using Fastmail’s web interface and their powerful keyboard shortcuts, nothing will come close.

 No swipe to delete on mobile.
 Maybe the idea is that I shouldn’t be deleting mail, but I genuinely don’t want those GitHub notifications once I’ve dealt with them, ever.
 Rather than being able to swipe to bin them, I am forced to click on the avatar, click the More button and then trash.
 Too much effort, especially when you have multiple mails.
 I tried bundling email, but I didn’t get on with that either.

 I couldn’t shake the feeling that I was being locked in, and to some extent you are.
 I can leave and forward my HEY email somewhere else.
 I can export my mail, but if I have been diligently labelling all my email in HEY, exporting my emails results in a single .mbox file and all my label history is gone.
 This could be fixed by offering multiple .mbox files, one per label.
 Maybe I’m niggling?